Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

 \subsubsection{\textbf{Language Bias}}

-To investigate the potential impact of language bias in the proposed model, an ablation study was conducted by selectively removing key components—namely, the question input, vision inputs, and the geo-disaster-related description.
-Through this setup, a thorough analysis was enabled regarding the relative importance and contribution of each input type, as well as the effects of their combinations on model performance.
-The results are presented in Table \ref{tab:lanb}, where detailed insights into performance variations under different input configurations are provided.
-Moreover, this ablation was conducted for other regions as well; however, due to the similarity in observed patterns, only the results for the Bata region are presented in the paper.
+Here, an ablation study was conducted by selectively removing key components - namely, the question input, vision inputs, and the geo-disaster-related description, thus assessing the relative importance and contribution of each input type, as well as the effects of their combinations on model performance.
+Results are being reported only for the Bata region, since similar patterns were observed across the remaining regions.

-As shown in Table \ref{tab:lanb}, the configuration in which only the question input was retained resulted in a relatively high OA of 81.43\%, with moderate recall and precision.
+According to Table \ref{tab:lanb}, the configuration in which only the question input was retained resulted in a relatively high OA, with moderate recall and precision.
 This suggests that correct answers could be produced by relying primarily on question semantics, indicating the presence of language bias—that is, the ability to answer questions accurately without utilizing visual or descriptive inputs.
-This observation was also substantiated in \cite{deng2025words}, where it was demonstrated that the majority of VQA models predominantly rely on textual information from the questions rather than visual content.
+This observation was also substantiated in \cite{deng2025words}, where it was shown that the majority of VQA models predominantly rely on textual information from the questions rather than visual content.

-In contrast, when only vision or vision plus description modalities were used without the question, a sharp decline in performance was observed, particularly in recall and F1-score.
+In contrast, when only vision or vision \& description modalities were used without the question, a sharp decline in performance was observed, particularly in recall and F1-score.
 These results confirm that, in the absence of the question input, accurate predictions could not be reliably generated.

-Notably, when the question was combined with description but vision was excluded, a slight improvement was observed over the question-only setting, with the F1-score increasing to 24.82\%.
-This indicates that textual descriptions can provide complementary context when visual features are unavailable.

-Further gains were achieved when the question and vision were combined, excluding the description, resulting in an F1-score of 24.34\%.
-This suggests that visual features were better exploited when paired with the question, compared to when paired only with descriptions.
+Notably, when the question was combined with the description while excluding vision, a slight improvement over the question-only setting was observed, as reflected by an increase in F1-score.
+This suggests that textual descriptions can provide complementary context when visual features are unavailable.
+Further improvements were observed when the question was combined with vision while excluding the description, yielding a higher F1-score.
+This indicates that visual features are more effectively leveraged when paired with the question than when paired solely with descriptions.